myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-24T13:20:02.674Z
+>
+> I have upgraded the bluesky-post functionality as v5.
+This workflow supports posting from GitHub Actions to Bluesky.

+And with this upgrade, I have made it possible to set up #hashtags and links in markdown formats :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-24T05:21:55.515Z
 >
 > #ネイキッドインク #nakedinc #新宿御苑